mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 The simplest workaround is to add a `new Person("Jim (Clone)")` instead, or `Jim #2` or similar.
 This makes sense: if your Grid shows Jim two times, your user will also have a hard time differentiating between those two.
+This is the bean "identity" problem; discussion on this topic is beyond the scope of this article.

 ## System.identityHashCode()